 No: Avoid for 30 days.

-- Do not consume carrageenan, MSG or sulfites.
-If these ingredients appear in any form on the label of your processed food or beverage, it’s out for the Whole30.
+- No carrageenan or sulfites.
+If these ingredients appear in the ingredient list of your processed food or beverage, it’s out for the Whole30.

 The Fine Print

-These foods are exceptions to the rule, and are allowed during your Whole30.
+These foods are exceptions and are allowed during Whole30 elimination.

 Give Us Thirty Days

-You must commit to the full program, exactly as written.
-Anything less and we make no claims as to your results, or the chances of your success.
-Anything less and you are selling yourself—and your potential results—short.
+You must commit to the full program, exactly as written, 100% for the full 30 days.
+Anything less and you won’t experience the full benefits the program has to offer.
+Anything less and you are selling yourself—and your life-changing results—short.

 It’s only 30 days.

-- You can do this.
-You’ve come too far to back out now.
+This is the journey you have been preparing for.
 You want to do this.
 You need to do this.
-And we believe that you can do this.
-So stop thinking about it, and start doing.
-Right now, this very minute, tell someone that you are starting the Whole30.
+You’re ready for it.
+And I know that you can do it.
+So stop thinking about it, and take the first step.
+Right now, this very minute, commit to the Whole30.

 Welcome to the Whole30.